Glockshna/ChunkAnalyzer/README.md

 Items & Recepies
 -----------

-Scanner - Scans the chunk it's placed in for ore placed in its inventory.
+Scanner - Scans the chunk for the ore type placed in its inventory.

 Config
 -----------